 It was an incredible privilege to get to know the families on Soledad Miria and to be able to spend time on their island – to walk at their pace, to see the world through their eyes, and understand another way of being in the world.

-Click Here to see our film made with Chris Wyatt.
+See our film made with Chris Wyatt below.